darwino/darwino-documentation/UI Libraries/SRV - REST Services.md

 See: `contacts-react-shared/../AppInformationRest.java`

 ### The REST service factory class
-This class creates the REST service instance for a particular request, by matching the URL parts.
-A typical factory will match multiple services with multiple URLs.
-A factory has to be registered at the application level, see: `AppBasePlugin.java`
+A factory creates the REST service instance for a particular request, by matching the URL parts.
+It has to be registered at the application level, see: `AppBasePlugin.java`

 See: `contacts-react-shared/../AppRestServiceFactory.java`